 The southernmost terminus of the proposed trail begins on N. Hamilton Street in the City of Poughkeepsie and travels north.
 After crossing the Dutchess Rail Trail, it continues through the city’s Northside and past the Mid Hudson Regional Hospital.
 In the town, the trail runs through Fox Run at Fulton before ending at Hudson Heritage.
 Another spur of the trail begins on Fulton Street, heads southwest past Marist College, and ends near Kittredge Place, not far from the Hudson River.

 The Northside Line will also link over a dozen community assets, providing a new way to access them and supporting their programs and activities.
-They include Morse and Warring Elementary Schools, the Family Partnership Center, Beulah Baptist Church, the Dutchess County Mental Health Campus, Walkway Over the Hudson, Fall Kill Creek, Morgan Lake, and Quiet Cove Riverfront, Pulaski, Mansion Square, and College Hill Parks.
+These include Morse and Warring Elementary Schools, the Family Partnership Center, Beulah Baptist Church, the Dutchess County Mental Health Campus, Walkway Over the Hudson, Fall Kill Creek, Morgan Lake, and Quiet Cove Riverfront, Pulaski, Mansion Square, and College Hill Parks.

 The safety of the Northside Line is a key component of the design.
 It will have two cross-sections: the majority will be a split-use trail — with divided zones for pedestrians and bicyclists — and the rest will be shared-use trail.
 Where constraints limit trail width, or when usage is expected to be lighter, a shared-use approach is proposed.
 There will be lighting and signage throughout the new trail network.
 In addition, ongoing discussions with emergency first responders who will serve the trail, and their feedback, will be crucial in drafting and implementing the project’s final design.

 Public participation in determining the design and future uses of the trail is vitally important.
 The design phase of the project began with an online community survey and virtual meetings to receive community input.
 Comments are already informing next steps.
-As future opportunities for input are planned, community questions or comments are welcome at urbantrailproject@dutchessny.gov.
+As future opportunities for input are planned, community questions and comments are welcome at urbantrailproject@dutchessny.gov.
 To learn more visit https://www.dutchesscountyurbantrail.com.

 Dutchess County acknowledges the potential for gentrification and associated risk of rising property values.
-While this is not a residential project and we don’t have direct control over housing affordability, the county is actively working with Scenic Hudson, Hudson River Housing and the Poughkeepsie Affordable Housing Coalition to implement policy and provide resources to combat drastic rent hikes and displacement, especially in the city’s Northside neighborhoods.
+While this is not a residential project and we don’t have direct control over housing affordability, the county is actively working with Scenic Hudson, Hudson River Housing, and the Poughkeepsie Affordable Housing Coalition to implement policy and provide resources to combat drastic rent hikes and displacement, especially in the city’s Northside neighborhoods.

 We foresee attracting traffic to local businesses from trail users.
 The Northside Line is also collaborating with Northside Junction on street improvements that may include new crosswalks, landscaping, and traffic-calming measures.
 We also will make every effort to employ local businesses in the trail’s construction.